Clifford Hierarchy Stabilizer Codes: Transversal Non-Clifford Gates and Magic

 \unitlength = .8mm

-\textit{Introduction.} The space-time overhead required to achieve universality remains one of the central challenges in fault-tolerant quantum computation \cite{Kubica:2021}.
-The celebrated Bravyi-König theorem establishes that transversal logical gates--more generally, constant-depth circuits--in $n$-dimensional topological Pauli stabilizer codes are restricted in the $n^\text{th}$-level of Clifford hierarchy \cite{Bravyi:2013dx}.
+\textit{Introduction.} The space-time overhead for achieving universality remain a central challenge in fault-tolerant quantum computation \cite{Kubica:2021}.
+The Bravyi-König theorem establishes that transversal logical gates--more generally, constant-depth circuits--in $n$-dimensional topological Pauli stabilizer codes are restricted in the $n^\text{th}$-level of Clifford hierarchy \cite{Bravyi:2013dx}.
 For instance, realizing a non-Clifford gate at the third level necessitates at least a three-dimensional code, incurring $O(d^3)$ space or space-time overhead (with $d$ the code distance).
-An alternative approach based on the ``just-in-time'' decoder \cite{bombin20182d, Browneaay4929} enables computation on a two-dimensional layout by emulating the 3D code within a (2+1)D spacetime framework, thereby maintaining the same space-time overhead while reducing the spatial cost to $O(d^2)$ space overhead.
-A fundamental question is about the general principles for lowering either the space or space-time overhead for achieving logical non-Clifford gates.
+An alternative approach using the ``just-in-time'' decoder \cite{bombin20182d, Browneaay4929} enables computation on a two-dimensional layout by emulating the 3D code within a (2+1)D spacetime framework, maintaining the same space-time overhead while reducing the spatial overhead to $O(d^2)$.
+A fundamental question is general principles for lowering space or space-time overhead for logical non-Clifford gates.